Be Prepared for these 6 Types of Interviews

 Project or Case Interviews

-Some employers believe the that only way to know whether you can do the job is to test you with a real life project.
+Some employers believe that the only way to know whether you can do the job is to test you with a real life project.
 These organizations assign time-limited technical tasks and base the their hiring decision on which applicant performs the task best.
 In some cases, this test represents almost the entirety of the formal screening process.
 As the Harvard Business Review notes: “projects are the new interviews.”

 (For an admittedly over-the-top example of a project interview, check out this scene from the film, The Social Network.)